dani-capellan/pTB_LungRegionExtractor/README.md

 We highly recommend creating a virtual environment for this task.
 Please follow the steps:

-1. Clone this repository in your machine and create a virtual environment using `environment.yml`:
+1. Clone this repository to your computer and create a virtual environment.
+We highly recommend using Anaconda, which should be installed before these next steps:
     ```bash
     git clone https://github.com/dani-capellan/pTB_LungRegionExtractor.git
     cd pTB_LungRegionExtractor
-    conda env create -f environment.yml
+    bash install_environment.sh
+    conda activate cxr
     ```
-2. Install nnU-Net following the steps detailed in their documentation: https://github.com/MIC-DKFZ/nnUNet.
+2. Install PyTorch and nnU-Net following the steps detailed in their documentation: https://github.com/MIC-DKFZ/nnUNet.
+Important:
     - Install it as **integrative framework**.
-    - It is important to follow all the steps appropiately.
-You will need to set a few of environment variables for it to work.
+    - It is important to follow all the installation steps appropiately.
+You will need to set some environment variables for it to work.
+All these steps are detailed in nnUNet's documentation.
+3. Copy nnUNetTrainerV2_50epochs.py to nnUNet's trainers directory:
+    ```bash
+    cp ./src/nnUNetTrainerV2_50epochs.py ./nnUNet/nnunet/training/network_training/nnUNetTrainerV2_50epochs.py
+    ```
+    **Note: Check that you're located in the root directory and not in any subfolder before executing this**

-3. Download pre-trained models from [here](docs/models.md).
+4. Download pre-trained models from [here](docs/models.md).
 All weights except those of nnU-Net are already downloaded when cloning the repo.
 Please refer to the previous link to download nnU-Net weights and place them in a folder called nnunet_models in the code directory (./nnunet_models).
-4. Install the nnU-Net 2D models (.zip) by entering the following commands:
+5. Install the nnU-Net 2D models (.zip) by entering the following commands:

     ```bash
     nnUNet_install_pretrained_model_from_zip ./nnunet_models/pTB_nnunet_model_AP.zip
     nnUNet_install_pretrained_model_from_zip ./nnunet_models/pTB_nnunet_model_LAT.zip
     ```

-5. Clone yolov5 repository.
+6. Clone yolov5 repository and install.
 Follow steps in https://github.com/ultralytics/yolov5.

+**Note: Make sure you have properly installed PyTorch with the highest CUDA version compatible with your drivers.
+Otherwise, the process may fail.**

 ## Usage